The following Employment Tax guidance note by Tolley provides comprehensive and up to date tax information covering:

 If the directors (as described above) usually act under the direction or instruction of another individual in managing the affairs of the company, that other individual also comes within the definition of director for the purposes of the benefits code.
 Such an individual is sometimes known as a 'shadow director' but for the purposes of the benefits code he is treated in exactly the same way as a formal director.
 This does not include a professional person such as a lawyer or accountant if the directors simply act on the advice that he gives in his professional capacity.

-It is important to remember that for tax purposes, a
+It is important to remember that

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.